 - You must divide the dough into two equal segments.

-- After Flattening into disks, wrap these 2 segments in plastic wrap, and put in the refrigerator to Chill for 20 minutes, or you can even set in the Deep Freeze for 10 minutes, if you’re short on time!
+- After Flattening into disks, wrap these 2 segments in plastic wrap, and put them in the refrigerator to chill for 20 minutes, or you can even set in the Deep Freeze for 10 minutes if you’re short on time!

-- Do send us a Slice of you Pie, once it’s ready!
+- Do send us a Slice of your Pie, once it’s ready!
 Bon Appetite!